Raphbos/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles is an executable script that displays current directory contents, including hidden files(starting with .) in long format

 5-listfilesdigitonly is an executable script that displayscurrent directory contents and hidden files (starting with .) in long format with user and group IDs displayed numerically

+6-firstdirectory is an executable script that creates a directory named my_first_directory in the /tmp/ directory